Bennett-Wendorf/Simple-String-Finder-Genetic-Algorithm/README.md

 #### A Note On Variable Naming
 Variable names adhere to common python practices of separating words by underscores.
 Method names start each word with a capital letter with the rest lower case and words are separated by underscores.
-Variable names are all lower case and words ar separated by underscores.
+Variable names are all lower case and words are separated by underscores.

 ## Algorithm()
 The algorithm function has 2 required parameters and 4 additional optional parameters.